Interpretable Machine Learning for Survival Analysis: Introduction

 So far, there are few interpretable machine learning methods applicable to or specifically developed for complex survival models.
-In general, the taxonomy of explanation methods divides interpretable machine learning methods into six different groups.
+In general, the taxonomy of explanation methods as established by Molnar\cite{molnar2022} and Biecek and Burzykowski\cite{biecek2021} divides interpretable machine learning methods into six different groups.
 The most important differentiation is between local and global methods, model-specific and model-agnostic methods, and post-hoc methods and ante-hoc interpretable models.
 In their most basic form, the most important local model-agnostic interpretability methods have been adapted to survival analysis, this includes \emph{SurvLIME}\cite{kovalev2020}, \emph{SurvSHAP}\cite{alabdallah2022} and \emph{SurvSHAP(t)}\cite{krzyzinski2023shap} and survival counterfactual explanations\cite{kovalev2021c}.
 Moreover, some specialized model-agnostic approaches, like \emph{SurvNAM}\cite{utkin2022} or \emph{UncSurvEx}\cite{utkin2021unc} have been developed, parallel to a set of interpretable machine learning survival models\cite{rahman2021,xu2023,hao2019PAGE,hao2019CoxPAS}.
-While there are some reviews for explainable artificial intelligence in healthcare\cite{bharati2023,srinivasu2022,nazar2021}, we are not aware of any review specifically for survival analysis.
+While there are some reviews for explainable artificial intelligence in healthcare\cite{bharati2023,srinivasu2022,nazar2021}, there is no comprehensive review for IML in survival analysis.
 Moreover, many foundational interpretable machine learning techniques, widely utilized in traditional settings have not yet been formally adapted to survival analysis.